 A full-time degree program isn’t for everyone.
 Beyond the traditional degree programs (master’s, bachelor’s and associate degrees), which vary in length and intensity, there are professional certifications that can set public health workers apart without the price tag of a degree program.
 Here are a couple of options for professional certifications:

 Some companies offer programs that subsidize the education of their employees.
 For potential students who are already working in the field, it may pay off to explore existing opportunities within the workplace.
-Many state-run health programs such as Texas Health and Human Services and the Massachusetts state system offer employee benefits for tuition.
+Many state-run health programs such as Texas Health and Human Services offer employee benefits for tuition.

 Sometimes the basics won’t cover it, and students need to be a little more inventive to cover the cost of their education.
 Crowdfunding and other offbeat alternatives may not cover tuition, but they may help offset other education costs.